Many people make up religious and spiritual life at Vanderbilt, from staff, to students, to folks from beyond campus.

 Affiliate Chaplains are sent by particular faith communities to serve students, faculty, and staff at Vanderbilt.
 In partnership with their student religious life organizations, affiliated chaplains provide opportunities for members of their faith to worship, study, socialize, and serve in the world.
 Affiliate chaplains also collaborate with one another and Religious Life staff to care for the whole Vanderbilt community.

-Student Staff are employees of the Office of the University Chaplain and Religious Life who are also full-time students at Vanderbilt.
-Typically, OUCRL has one graduate assistant from the Peabody College’s program in Higher Education Administration; one or more intern from the Divinity School; and several graduate or undergraduate students as clerical assistants.
+Student Staff are employees of the Center for Spiritual and Religious Life who are also full-time students at Vanderbilt.
+Typically, CSRL has one graduate assistant from the Peabody College’s program in Higher Education Administration; one or more intern from the Divinity School; and several graduate or undergraduate students as clerical assistants.